Our partners at Helping Hands offer advice on how to walk the line when caring for both the generations.

 If you are an adult caring for both your parents and children, you'll be a part of what's known as the 'sandwich generation'.
 The term refers to adults - often in their 40s and 50s - who are supporting their elderly parents as well as raising young children, or financially supporting a child aged 18 or over.

-Being a part of the sandwich generation can be tremendously difficult - the last few months more than ever.
+Being a part of the sandwich generation can be tremendously difficult.
 Juggling the care of your parents and the stability of your children, as well as other commitments such as work or hobbies, can be an awful lot for just one person to handle without becoming overwhelmed.

 If you're reading this as a member of the sandwich generation and you sometimes find it difficult to keep all your plates spinning at once, we've partnered with home care experts Helping Hands to offer a few words of support and advice to help you manage all your responsibilities and still have some time to yourself.